markteehan/ksqdb-jmx-monitoring/README.md

-             runme - a shell script to initialize all objects, load data and create the streaming pipeline getNews - a shell script to pull more test data from data.gdeltproject.org loadNews - a shell script to load bundled test data from data/gdelt (102 files; 186,189 news stories) config/kafka.json - a jmxtrans config file to extract nominated jmx metrics from the kafka brokers. ksqlapp.json - a grafana dashboard
-              data - data subdirectories for postgres, influx and grafana
+             runme - a shell script to initialize all objects, load data and create the streaming pipeline getNews - a shell script to pull more test data from data.gdeltproject.org loadNews - a shell script to load bundled test data from data/gdelt (102 files; 186,189 news stories) config/kafka.json - a jmxtrans config file to extract nominated jmx metrics and push to a kafka topic JMX ksqlapp.json - a grafana dashboard (not integrated with the current release) data - data subdirectories for postgres, influx and grafana